lgtm-migrator/blog3-future/readme.md

-# janosh.dev
+# bgoonz.dev

-The code for my personal blog.
+The code for my personal blog3.
 I use it to write about physics, machine learning, sustainability and web development.

 The site is fully responsive, built with [Gatsby](https://gatsbyjs.org), has [fluid typography](https://css-tricks.com/snippets/css/fluid-typography), relies heavily on [React Hooks](https://reactjs.org/docs/hooks-intro) for stateful function components and CSS grid for layout.
 It uses the following libraries: